AleksKwiatkowska/habit_tracker_project_2023/README.md

 **Acknowledgments**

 This project was partially developed with the assistance of AI tools, including Bing AI and ChatGPT.
-These tools were utilized to expedite the learning process, grasp new concepts, and facilitate debugging.
+These tools were utilized to accelerate the learning process, grasp new concepts, and facilitate debugging.
 Their contributions have played a significant role in shaping and enhancing the codebase.

 ## What it is?